Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A food allergy is an abnormal response of the body's immune system to certain foods.
 This is not the same as food intolerance, although some of the symptoms may be very similar.

-A person must be exposed to the food at least once before the allergic symptoms occur.
+A person must be exposed to the food at least once before the allergic symptoms happen.
 At that time, the immune system releases IgE antibodies that react to the food.
-Histamines are released, which cause allergy symptoms such as hives, asthma, itching in the mouth, trouble breathing, stomach pains, vomiting, or diarrhea.
+Histamines are released.
+These cause allergy symptoms such as hives, asthma, itching in the mouth, trouble breathing, stomach pains, vomiting, or diarrhea.

 About 90% of all food allergies are caused by 8 foods, that include: